Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-\subsection{Level 1: Deterministic extraction}
+\subsubsection{Level 1: Deterministic~Extraction}

 A deterministic extractor will generate a near-perfectly random output when processing the initial output of RNGs with some well-defined properties.
-These well-defined properties vary depending on the extractor that is used, with different choices possible.
+These well-defined properties vary depending on the extractor that is used, with~different choices~possible.

-\begin{definition}[Deterministic randomness extractor] A deterministic randomness extractor is a function
+\begin{Definition}[Deterministic randomness extractor] A deterministic randomness extractor is \mbox{a function}

-such that, for random variables $X \in \{ 0,1\}^n$ with \textit{specific properties} \cite{shaltiel2011introduction},
+such that, for~random variables $X \in \{ 0,1\}^n$ with \textit{specific properties} \cite{shaltiel2011introduction},

-where $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$. \end{definition}
+where $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$. \end{Definition}

-In words, a deterministic extractor is a function that maps random variables $X$ with specific characteristics, to a new variable $\mathsf{Ext_d}(X)$ that is near-perfectly random.
-Note that the properties of $X$ required depend on the specific extractor -- for example that all the bits in $X$ are I.I.D.\@.
-In practice, those properties are hard (or even impossible) to verify and it is preferable to make a claim about the min-entropy only.\\
+In other words, a~deterministic extractor is a function that maps random variables $X$ with specific characteristics to~a new variable $\mathsf{Ext_d}(X)$ that is near-perfectly random.
+Note that the properties of $X$ required depend on the specific extractor---for example, that all bits in $X$ are I.I.D\@.